picocms/picocms.github.io/_docs/config.md

 #### Apache

 If you're using the Apache web server, URL rewriting should be enabled automatically.
-If you get an error message from your web server, please make sure to enable the [`mod_rewrite` module][ModRewrite].
+If URL rewriting doesn't work, please make sure to enable the [`mod_rewrite` module][ModRewrite] and to enable `.htaccess` overrides.
+You might have to set the [`AllowOverride` directive][AllowOverride] to `AllowOverride All` in your virtual host config file or global `httpd.conf`/`apache.conf`.
 Assuming rewritten URLs work, but Pico still shows no rewritten URLs, force URL rewriting by setting `rewrite_url: true` in your `config/config.yml`.
+If you rather get a `500 Internal Server Error` no matter what you do, try removing the `Options` directive from Pico's `.htaccess` file (it's the last line).

 #### Nginx [Learn more…][NginxConfig]{:.learn-more}
 {:#nginx}